Strumenta/antlr-kotlin/README.md

 The project should be considered experimental.
 Several parsers have been implemented and work so far using this target but not all the features are complete and well tested.

 The runtime and target's template are up-to-date with mainstream commit: `master/e9df464`
-The following are files that need further verification:

-- Parser
-- ATNDeserializer
-- ATNSerializer
-- IntegerList
-- InterpreterDataReader
-- tree/xpath/**

 ## Kotlin Target

 The Kotlin target is a plugin for the ANTLR generator.
 It should be added to the classpath used to run the ANTLR Tool.

-You will simply need to specify the language to be `Kotlin`.
+You will need to specify the target language to be `Kotlin` (`-Dlanguage=Kotlin`), or use the [com.strumenta.antlr-kotlin][1] plugin, which instructs ANTLR automatically.

 ## Kotlin Runtime